claudius-g/aks-apps-bakery/README.md

 # aks-apps-bakery
-Semi-automated solution to build custom (containerised) applications and auto--deploy them on the AKS Clusters.
+Semi-automated solution to build custom (containerised) applications and auto-deploy them on the AKS Clusters.